ronak1743/Mini_ECommers_platform/README.md

 -- Additional tables for cart and orders
 ```

-Update your DB credentials in `Connecter.java` (this file is ignored in Git for security reasons).
+Update your DB credentials in `com.ronak.model.Connecter.java` (this file is ignored in Git for security reasons).

 ### 3. Build & Run